matplotlib/matplotlib/doc/devel/coding_guide.rst

 * if your changes are non-trivial, please make an entry in the :file:`CHANGELOG`

-* if you change the API, please document it in :file:`API_CHANGES`, and consider posting to `matplotlib-devel
+* if you change the API, please document it in :file:`doc/api/api_changes.rst`, and consider posting to `matplotlib-devel
   <http://lists.sourceforge.net/mailman/listinfo/matplotlib-devel>`_